alcrene/emd-falsify/README.md

 they may be more convenient.

 Note that comparisons depend on choosing an appropriate value for `c`; a systematic way to do this is via a *calibration experiment*, as described in our publication.
-This package provides `emd_falsify.tasks.Calibrate` to help run calibration experiments.
+This package provides `emdcmp.tasks.Calibrate` to help run calibration experiments.

 ### Complete usage examples

-The documentation contains a [simple example](https://alcrene.github.io/emd-falsify/src/emd_falsify/emd.html#test-sampling-of-expected-risk-r).
+The documentation contains a [simple example](https://alcrene.github.io/emdcmp/src/emdcmp/emd.html#test-sampling-of-expected-risk-r).
 Moreover, all the [code for the paper’s figures] is available, in the form of Jupyter notebooks.
 These are heavily commented with extra additional usage hints; they are highly recommended reading.